-2022.
-The acceleration in digitalisation triggered by the pandemic also created new opportunities for growth.
-We are therefore making targeted investments in future growth.
+is in our opinion based on a crisis-proof, scalable and sustainable business model and on investments in our future growth and sustainability.
+Efficient core processes with a high degree of automation additionally secure our profitability.
+Our clear position in the growth markets of cloud, SAP, Microsoft, data intelligence, security, and software development safeguards our sustainable growth.
+With our effective go-to-market approach, we focus on those sectors in which we have particularly great expertise and numerous reference customers: retail, manufacturing, and logistics.
+Moreover, our business model is crisis-resistant and scalable.
+As a general rule, we conclude multiyear contracts and 73% of our revenues are of a recurring nature.
+The acceleration in digitalisation also created new opportunities for growth.
+We are therefore making targeted investments in future growth by, among other things, making targeted acquisitions.
 For us and our stakeholders, this materiality aspect thus has the greatest overall economic implications.
 At the same time, our business model also offers starting points for promoting the sustainable transformation in the economy.
-We are thus working closely to implement all relevant practices set out in the European Code of Conduct on Data Centre Energy Efficiency in order to make a substantial contribution in line with the EU's taxonomy criteria to the EU's environmental objective of "climate change mitigation".
+We are thus working closely to implement all relevant practices set out in the © European Code of Conduct on Data Centre Energy Efficiency in order to make a substantial contribution in line with the EU's taxonomy criteria to the EU's environmental objective of "climate change mitigation".
 We already implement most of these practices and aim to comply in full with the requirements of the Code in the coming years.